Creating Connections and Engagement

-The Zoom link in your Blackboard course offers a quick and easy way to conduct office hours.
+The Zoom link in your Canvas course offers a quick and easy way to conduct office hours.
 You can publicize your office hours in the Announcements section of your course, enable the “waiting room” function in your Zoom meeting, click on the Zoom link and wait for the student to arrive.

 Bookings, the Office 365 scheduling app, is the perfect platform for scheduling office hours.